 The standard height of a French door is 79.5 inches, and such doors are usually 6 feet wide, with the option to have sidelights to expand the width.

-External French Doors usually open outwards and close in towards each other.
+External French doors usually open outwards and close in towards each other.
 There is no central jam, and this means that they need to have strong locking mechanisms for security purposes.
-Because of the way the locking mechanisms work, it is important that the doors are sized appropriately and are fitted correctly.
+Because of the way the locking mechanisms works, it is important that the doors are sized appropriately and fitted correctly.

 While anyone can install French doors (you don’t need any highly specialist tools), it is a job that will require a helping hand, and you should study the instructions that come with the door before you start work.
 Alternatively, hire an expert to do the fitting for you.

-If you decide to take on the task yourself, then you will need:
+If you decide to fit French doors yourself, you will need:

-You will also need the door kit, and a frame and the appropriate hardware (doorknobs, locks, etc)
+You will also need the door kit, a frame, and the appropriate hardware (doorknobs, locks, etc)

 Modern French doors are double or triple glazed, with safety glass, which means that they should be quite secure if they are installed correctly.
-You should not need planning permission to install French doors, although if they vary massively from the look or feel of other doors in your area then you may need to check with your resident’s association before fitting them.
-We have doors in a huge range of different styles to match most properties, however, so you should be able to find something that looks good and that is a good fit for your property.
+You should not need planning permission to install French doors, although if they vary significantly from the look or feel of other doors in your area and you're part of a resident’s association, you may want to check with them before fitting them.
+We have doors in a huge range of different styles to match most properties, however, so you should be able to find something that looks good and is a fit for your property.